gbasin/LLM-DB/README.md

-# LM-DB: a database powered by language models
+# LMDB: a database powered by language models
 ## "LM is all you need"
 This project is a proof of concept for a new type of database that uses Language Models (LMs) to perform all operations.
 The main objective is to allow users to interact with the database using natural language.
 Currently, it supports inserting data and querying it, both with natural language and leveraging whatever reasoning capability is present in the LM.